gaberamolete/XRAIToolkit/README.md

 - Robustness – Check if system can function despite unexpected inputs
 - Uncertainty – Models may not always make perfect predictions, and there can be some level of doubt or variability associated with their result

+# Explainer Dashboard
+A custom dashboard was developed to showcase the capabilities of the functions of the XRAI toolkit in an interactive and easy to understand environment, even for non-DS people.
+In order to run the dashboard, there are necessary steps to accomplish:
+1. Dataset and Model Ingestion: Ensure that the model (.sav or .pkl) and dataset (.csv) is properly loaded.
+The `load_data_model` function from the `data_model` module provides a convenient way to do this.
+2. Create an `explainerdashboard` explainer instance using the loaded model and test data.
+If this shows an error, this means that the model or data was not compatible with the `explainerdashboard` library.
+However, as the explainer instance won't really be used to extract data from, a dummy explainer can be built using sklearn's `LinearRegression` and an empty pandas' dataframes.
+3. Extract the preprocessing pipeline in your model.
+Improper extraction of the preprocessing pipeline may lead to QII and SHAP components not working properly.
+Set to `None` if no preprocessing steps was present in the model pipeline.
+4. Configure the groupings for the Grouped Variable Importance, if you want to analyze the variable importances on your dataset divided in a specific groupings.
+5. Separate the continuous and categorical variables.
+6. The model should be in a dictionary form, so set a name for the model as key, and the model itself as the value.
+7. Select the `model_type` properly, either regression or classification.
+Incorrect assignment of this variable may lead to wrong components being displayed, which will not work since the `model_type` is not consitent with the model.
+8. If the pipeline used was made thru sklearn, set `is_sklearn_pipe` to True, otherwise False.
+9. Create a Dalex explainer object, which will be used by the Dalex-related components.
+This may take a while for larger datasets, so running this once in the notebook will save time, instead of running it every time in the dashboard for each Dalex-related components.
+10. After the assignments of the necessary inputs, the dashboard can now be run by feeding the necessay inputs per tab.
+Click the `http://192.168.100.24:8050` to view the custom dashboard in another tab.

 # Installation
 ## Cloning the Project
 Using Git Bash, type the following in your preferred location of the cloned directory: